dekkerglen/CubeCobra/CONTRIBUTING.md

 # Community

-We have a fairly active discord and would love for you to join the discussion.  https://discord.gg/Hn39bCU
+We have a fairly active discord and would love for you to join the discussion.  https://discord.gg/Hn39bCU Private Message 'DEKKARU', the admin on Discord, to gain the contributor role and unlock the contributor-only channels.

 ### Commit Message Style